Best Phuket Condo Type for Rental Income: Studio vs 1BR

-Choosing the right condo type is one of the most consequential decisions Phuket buyers make — and one where agent advice is often biased toward higher-commission inventory.
+Choosing the right condo type is one of the most consequential decisions Phuket buyers make — and one where agent advice is often biased toward higher-ticket inventory.
 This guide analyses studio vs 1BR vs 2BR honestly, including the sea view premium question, pool access importance, floor level, and size vs yield tradeoffs, with budget-specific recommendations.

 Condo Type Comparison Table